 - Some city garages offer free parking during the performances.

 - Piccolo Spoleto is a complementary festival with regional rather than international artists.
-Many Piccolo events are free or have a minimal charge.
+Many Piccolo events are free, such as the opening weekend concert at the Customs House, the Marion Square outdoor art exhibition, and the Festival Finale at Hampton Park.
+Others have only a minimal charge.

 - Restaurants and bars tend to be full before and after performances.
 Take this into consideration when scheduling your meals out and plan accordingly.